Skip to content

 • Ensure entry_point value exactly matches a node id

-• Avoid Router/Condition nodes as entry points
+• Avoid Router nodes as entry points

 • Test that entry point node executes first